Behroozz/teaspring/README.md

 # Teaspring

 Problem description:
-* A question, with a number of layers each specifying a color and a volume.
+* Number of layers each specifying a color and a volume is provided.
-* An inventory of inks, each of which has a color and a cost per unit volume.
+* An inventory of inks, each of which has a color and a cost per unit volume is provided.
-* For each layer in the question, select an ink from our inventory which we should use to print a t-shirt!
+* For each layer, we should select an ink from inventory to print a t-shirt.

 Calculate Color difference: